zachary469/papers/journal.md

 The file extension .md stands for markdown.
 No clue what that means, but we know E. Brown built a time machine [1] in 1985 and used it [2] in 1955.
+B. Tennant used the time machine also, but no proof of this exists at this time.